PAIR-code/facets/facets_overview/README.md

 # Feature Statistics Generation

-The feature statistics protocol buffer can be created for datasets by the python code provided in the facets_overview/python directory.
+The feature statistics protocol buffer can be created for datasets by the python code provided in the facets_overview/facets-overview directory.
+This code can be installed through `pip install facets-overview`.
+TensorFlow should also be installed but is not included as a pip dependency, so as to allow a user to depend on either the tensorflow or tensorflow-gpu package as necessary.
 Datasets can be analyzed either from a TfRecord files of tensorflow Example protocol buffers, or from pandas DataFrames.

 To create the proto from a pandas DataFrame, use the `ProtoFromDataFrames` method of the [GenericFeatureStatisticsGenerator class](./python/generic_feature_statistics_generator.py).